Michael Guest (politician): Tenure

 In December 2020, Guest was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-On May 19, 2021, Guest was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.
+On May 19, 2021, Guest was one of 35 Republicans who joined all Democrats in voting to approve H.R.
+3233, which would have established a bipartisan 9/11-style commission to investigate the events of the January 6 United States Capitol attack.
+Senate Republicans later blocked the measure this proposal by filibuster.
+Guest voted against creating the January 6th Committee.

+In November 2021, Business Insider reported that Guest had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose trades in BP and ExxonMobil stock by his wife's family trust; as a result, Guest paid a $200 fine.

 In June 2022, after a leaked decision by the Supreme Court of the United States to revoke the right to abortion in the case of Dobbs v.
 Jackson Women's Health Organization, Guest wrote to the Department of Homeland Security to demand action in the wake of attacks by Jane's Revenge, which Guest called an "anarchist extremist group" that targets crisis pregnancy centers and other anti-abortion organizations.

 In August 2022, Guest was named ranking member of the House Ethics Committee upon the death of former ranking member Jackie Walorski.

+Guest was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Guest voted to support Israel following the 2023 Hamas attack on Israel.

+He also proposed the resolution that expelled George Santos from Congress.

+In 2024, Guest voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.